Worry Free Vacations In Phuket

 Mosquito repellant should be used throughout the day as well as in the late afternoon and night; as the dengue carrying mosquito, "Aedes aegypti" is most active during the day, in particular at dawn and dusk.

-The risk of dengue fever is higher during the rainy season from May to October.
+of dengue fever is higher during the rainy season from May to October.

 Dehydration is one of the most common complaints in Phuket.